joshuajacobs2020/AWS-Comprehend-Bias-Project/README_Updated.md

 **In order to understand how to use these files, a detailed description is given for the files needed to work and run this code**

 1. The User should start off reading some background information about the inherent political bias in NLP models.
 The blog post also includes a step-by-step process of how we analyzed text for people in Congress.
+This can be accessed here:
 [Blog.md](https://github.com/joshuajacobs2020/QTM-350---Group-4/blob/main/Blog.md)

 2. Visiting  [ComprehendGuide.ipynb](https://github.com/joshuajacobs2020/QTM-350---Group-4/blob/main/ComprehendGuide.ipynb)  next can help guide the user to see how to initialize boto3 and provides an example of a function where one can change the text and entity to see sentiment score for a specific entity.
 The function is provided here: